FAIMS/Fieldmark-Documentation/docs/intro/demo-notebooks-demo.md

 (demo-notebooks/demo-notebooks-demo)=
 # Demonstration Notebooks: Demo Notebook

 The *Demo Notebook* is a simple Notebook designed to showcase all the essential features of Fieldmark.
+It has two entities: 'Thing 1' and 'Thing 2'.
+Thing 1 has several descriptive attributes and Thing 2 an be related to Thing 1 and other Thing 2 records.

 ## Access the Demo Notebook